backstage/backstage/docs/plugins/create-a-plugin.md

 description: Documentation on How to Create a Backstage Frontend Plugin
 ---

-A Backstage Frontend Plugin adds functionality to the Backstage frontend web application.
+A Backstage Frontend Plugin adds functionality, via extensions, to the Backstage frontend web application.

 :::info
 To create a Backend Plugin, please see [Creating a Backend Plugin](./backend-plugin.md#creating-a-backend-plugin).